Acetonen/Interkamen_career/README.md

 1. Add career status module.
 2. Add comma protect in all reports.
 3. Add user with 'info' access.
+### what's new in 1.6.1:
+1. Make career status fill more user-friendly.

 ## Content and Instruction